vbezgachev/maxctrl_exporter/README.md

 We have prepared a Docker-compose file for a local try.
 Upon start, you get running MySQL, MaxScale and Exporter containers.
 Note that the Exported does not use command line arguments rather relies on environment variables:

-- MAXSCALE_ADDRESS.
-URL of MaxScale server, default is 127.0.0.1
+- MAXSCALE_URL.
+URL of MaxScale server, default is http://127.0.0.1:8989
-- MAXSCALE_PORT.
-Exposed MaxScale server port, default is 8989
 - MAXSCALE_USERNAME.
 MaxScale user name for connection to underlying MySQL database
 - MAXSCALE_PASSWORD.
 MaxScale user password for connection to underlying MySQL database
+- MAXSCALE_CA_CERTIFICATE.
+Certificate to use to verify a secure connection
 - MAXSCALE_EXPORTER_PORT.
 Port that the Exporter expose to provide metrics for Prometheus

 ### Run